-- 53. Any person, as defined in the Act, who intends to acquire or dispose of shares or any other interest in a licensed financial institution incorporated in Malta is advised to consult carefully the provisions of the Act under Article 9 and, if necessary, to take legal advice. - 54.
-Financial institutions are advised to consult carefully the provisions of Article 9 of the Act prior to taking any action which could affect their composition. - 54A.
+- 48. Any person, as defined in the Act, who intends to acquire or dispose of shares or any other interest in a licensed financial institution incorporated in Malta is advised to consult carefully the provisions of the Act under Article 9 and, if necessary, to take legal advice. - 49.
+Financial institutions are advised to consult carefully the provisions of Article 9 of the Act prior to taking any action which could affect their composition. - 49A.
 Financial institutions are also advised to give full consideration to Article 9(2) of the Act in circumstances involving acquisition of shares in the institution that would render the institution a subsidiary of the purchaser of shares.
 Prospective purchasers are bound to seek prior consent by the authority.
-The authority, in line with the provisions of this Article has the discretion to consider such application as an application for a licence in terms of the Act.
-The authority would be guided by the criteria laid down in Banking Rule BR/13 on the Prudential Assessment of Acquisitions and Increase in Shareholdings in assessing a proposed acquirer.

-- 55. In terms of Article 9(5) of the Act, the authority expects financial institutions to pre-notify it of any person who is, proposes to become or proposes to cease to be a controller or director of the institution. - 56.
+The authority, in line with the provisions of this Article has the discretion to consider such application as an application for a licence in terms of the Act. - 50.
+In terms of Article 9(5) of the Act, the authority expects financial institutions to pre-notify it of any person who is, proposes to become or proposes to cease to be a controller or director of the institution. - 51.
 Article 18 of the Act imposes the obligation on a financial institution to notify the authority upon the appointment or any change in the appointment of its auditors.
-An auditor of a licensed institution is required to give written notice to the authority if he resigns, decides not to seek reappointment or decides to qualify the audit report. - 57.
+An auditor of a licensed institution is required to give written notice to the authority if he resigns, decides not to seek reappointment or decides to qualify the audit report. - 52.
 Notwithstanding any investigation provided for in this Act, a financial institution is obliged to notify the authority and the Central Bank should it consider that it is likely to become unable to meet its obligations.